 The NCWC Today

-Chris Schrauwen took over as head coach in 2012.
-Just after that, the NCWC had two of its most successful seasons in our history.
-In 2013, we had two gold four silver medals at Cadet/Juvenile Provincials, and two national champions (Taylor Robinson and Augusta Eve).
-In 2014, we came second in the female and overall team rankings at Juvenile Provincials with the help of six Juvenile medalists: Wassim Ghadban (gold), Quinlan Walker (gold), Augusta Eve (gold), Claire Lizotte (silver), Andrea Pretty (silver), and Rhiannon Digweed (bronze).
-Quinlan Walker went on to win gold at OFSAA and bronze at the Juvenile National Championships that year.
+Chris Schrauwen took over as head coach in 2012, and this was followed by some of the most successful seasons in NCWC history.
+This included two national champions (Taylor Robinson and Augusta Eve) and six gold/silver provincial medals in 2013.
+In 2014, the NCWC came second in the female and overall team rankings at the juvenile provincial championships with the help of six medalists: Wassim Ghadban (gold), Quinlan Walker (gold), Augusta Eve (gold), Claire Lizotte (silver), Andrea Pretty (silver), and Rhiannon Digweed (bronze).
+Quinlan Walker went on to win gold at OFSAA and bronze at the juvenile national championships.
+Those accomplishments took the club to a new level, and the NCWC has worked on increasing its performance in every year since.

 The NCWC continues to build on that success, attending over twenty tournaments per season for wrestlers in all age groups.
-We have recently created a separate practice for members of our ever-growing youth program with wrestlers aged 13 and younger, and added a satellite practice in Kanata.
-The club is currently focused on building strong relationships with as many high school programs as possible.
+Additions in recent years include a separate practice for members of the ever-growing youth program, a weekly satellite practice in Kanata, and a rural outreach program in Russell.
+The club is focused on building strong relationships with as many high school programs as possible.

-For over a decade, club president Dean Sherratt has expended considerable efforts to assist wrestlers by purchasing low-cost wrestling shoes and other equipment (such as knee pads and headgear), then passing it on for significantly cheaper than the retail price (occasionally at no cost).
+For over a decade, club president Dean Sherratt has expended considerable efforts to assist wrestlers by purchasing low-cost wrestling shoes and other equipment, then passing it on for significantly cheaper than the retail price (occasionally at no cost).
 More than 600 wrestlers have benefited since 2005, mostly in Ottawa but as far away as Kashechewan (a Cree settlement on James Bay which received a free parcel of shoes for their wrestling program), and the Za'atari Refugee Camp in Jordan.